YacJack/LOL_Mid_Bot_Comparison/README.md

 We realize there's some columns includes missing value that are **not missing at random** such as "elemental drakes", "elders", "heralds".etc.

 The data is extracted from Riot's database [Oracle’s Elixir](https://oracleselixir.com/tools/downloads), since the data is official League of Legends competition information.
 In this case, if a certain data is missing in the dataframe, it indicates that it is not recorded in Riot's database of website.
-Thus is **NMAR**
+Thus is **NMAR**.

 ---